Tatiana Ayazo /RD.com

 The last paragraph restates the letter’s purpose and thanks the reader for taking the time to review your letter.

-There are a ton of phrases you can use when signing off, including “Sincerely,” “Respectfully Yours,” “Best Wishes,” etc. When printing the letter, leave four lines between the closing and the sender’s name for a signature, which is best written in black ink.
+There are a ton of phrases you can use when signing off in a proper business letter format, including “Sincerely,” “Respectfully Yours,” “Best Wishes,” etc. When printing the letter, leave four lines between the closing and the sender’s name for a signature, which is best written in black ink.

 If there are any enclosed documents along with the letter, such as a resume, indicate this by typing “Enclosures,” followed by a colon, on one line underneath your signature.
 Avoid these resume mistakes that could keep you from getting the job.